open-cogsci/osdoc/content/pages/dev/plugin.md

 ## Writing the main plugin code

 The main plugin code is placed in `my_plugin.py`.
-This file has two classes: The first is `my_plugin`, which contains the runtime part of the plugin.
-The second is `qtmy_plugin`, which controls the GUI and is almost empty in most cases, because the controls are defined in `info.yaml`.
+This file has two classes:

+- `my_plugin`, which contains the runtime part of the plugin.
+- `qtmy_plugin`, which controls the GUI.
+This class is almost empty in most cases, because the controls are defined in `info.yaml`.

 In many cases, you will only be concerned with three methods:

 - `my_plugin.reset()` is where you specify default values for the plugin variables.
 - `my_plugin.prepare()` is where you implement the prepare phase of your plugin.
 It is good practice to move as much functionality as possible into `prepare()`, so that the time-critical run phase goes as smooth as possible.